Sales Managers Indexes

 Latest SMI releases

-World economic activity continues to grow when seen through the lens of the Sales Managers Indexes, in the world's three largest economies (China, the USA and India).
+World economic activity continues to grow when seen through the lens of the Sales Managers Indexes, in the world's largest economies (China, the USA and India).
+After the falling growth rates registered over the 9-months to October, January followed November and December in following the upward trend, with rapid growth in India, renewed growth in the USA and tentative growth in China combining to produce a modest rise in almost all the global indexes.

 Continue reading for analysis, charts and data...